androidx/constraintlayout/demoProjects/ExamplesComposeMotionLayout/README.md

         modifier = Modifier.verticalScroll(scroll)
     )
 ```

+The Column's modifier  ```Modifier.verticalScroll(scroll)``` will modify ```scroll.value``` as it scrolls.
+We can use this value with a little math to calculate the appropriate progress.

+When the Column is at the start the MotionLayout sits on top of the Spacer.
+As the user scrolls up the MotionLayout shrinks with the scrolling Spacer then stops.

 * [Code for Collapsing Toolbar over Column DSL Version](https://github.com/androidx/constraintlayout/blob/main/demoProjects/ExamplesComposeMotionLayout/app/src/main/java/com/example/examplescomposemotionlayout/CollapsingToolbarDsl.kt)
 * [Code for Collapsing Toolbar over Column JSON Version](https://github.com/androidx/constraintlayout/blob/main/demoProjects/ExamplesComposeMotionLayout/app/src/main/java/com/example/examplescomposemotionlayout/CollapsingToolbarJson.kt)